Certificate

 9.1.1.3.
 Strength as a Base Quality

 9.1.1.4.
-Structural Adjustment Mechanisms or Indicators
+Mechanisms or Indicators for Structural Adjustments

 9.1.1.5.
 Utilization, Conceptualization of the Muscular Adaptations Provoked, as an Adaptive Mechanism of the Imposed Load.
 (Mechanical Stress, Metabolic Stress, Muscle Damage)